KaleTEvans/OptionScannerTWS/Readme.md

 with the price delta (high-low) for both the contract and the underlying being less than one standard deviation, this will constitute an alert.
 The 5 second, 30 second, 1 minute, and 5 minute time frames will all be monitored simultaneously for each contract.

+### Current Status
+I have decided to make the alert system much more complex.
+Each alert contains a vector of different codes.
+These codes each have different attributes, for example, timeframe, magnitude of volume, time of day, etc. This will allow me to store the alerts in a tree structure, about 6 or 7 layers depending on the type of alert.
+Each alert will also be updated at 5, 15, and 30 minute intervals, to determine the magnitude of success of the given alert.
+As data is collected each day and analyzed, this should allow the program to add a probability of success for every level of data provided in each alert.

 ## Technologies Used
 * C++
 * TWS API (Interactive Brokers)